 By acquiring new skills, you can purposefully reshape your neural connections to make yourself happier.
 With experience, you can rewire your neurons.
 For example, the more you do a certain sport and enjoy doing it, the more you´ll naturally see sporting activities as fun and rewarding.

-The culture and your family interactions are the main factors in how you act, and it is the biggest influencer of your brain.
+The culture and your family interactions are the main factors in how you act, and it is the biggest influencer on your brain.

 Our emotions and behaviors are affected by the hormones serotonin, dopamine, and endorphins, which increase our energy level, reduce stress and make use of seeking rewards.
 However, both too many and too few of these hormones make people suffer.

-Our ancestors only experienced stress in unusual or dangerous situations, but we deal with it daily.
+Our ancestors only experienced stress in unusual or dangerous situations, but we dealt with it daily.

 We blame negative feelings on external factors like our circumstances or environment.
 But when you make yourself aware of your stress and anxiety, you realize that you create most of it yourself.